-A site compound will be required for the construction of the project and its location will be confirmed with the planning authority.
+More than one site compound will be required for the construction of the Proposed Development and their locations will be confirmed with the planning authority.
+The initial compound is likely to be adjacent to the initial construction entrance on the Main SRFI Site by the disused filling station, covering approximately 3 ha.
 Further compounds are anticipated to be established for different aspects of the work - for example, the intermodal area and J15a.
 The location of each element in each compound will be agreed when the Principal Contractor is appointed and whilst the scale and nature of these compounds will reflect the scope and duration of the works to be undertaken, they are anticipated to include: site security cabin (if deemed necessary by the Principal Contractor), welfare facilities, storage, office accommodation, site notice board and designated parking areas.

-The compound shall designed in line with best practice and will be constructed in layers using compacted crushed stone with intermediate geotextile layers (if necessary).
+The compound(s) will be designed in line with best practice and will be constructed in layers using compacted crushed stone with intermediate geotextile layers (if necessary).
 Each layer will be fully compacted using a vibrating roller and trimmed to provide a profile and finish suitable to accommodate the necessary facilities.
 The surface shall be cambered to shed rainwater and is likely to be maintained for the construction period.